On the Optimal Control of a Rolling Ball Robot Actuated by Internal Point Masses: Controlled Equations of Motion

 \subsection{Controlled Equations of Motion for the Rolling Disk}

-Before treating the problem of the rolling ball, the controlled equations of motion are first developed for the rolling disk, which is a simpler mechanical system with substantially simpler equations.
+\paragraph{Notation, assumptions, and the motion of the center of mass.} Before treating the problem of the rolling ball, the controlled equations of motion are first developed for the rolling disk, which is a simpler mechanical system.
 Let $z$ and $\dot z$ denote the spatial $\mathbf{e}_1$ position and velocity, respectively, of the disk's GC, and recall that $\btheta = ^\mathsf{T}$ denotes the vector of the control mass parameterizations.
 If the disk's GC is at initial spatial $\mathbf{e}_1$ position $z_a$ and if the disk's initial orientation is $\phi_a$ at initial time $t=a$, note that the spatial $\mathbf{e}_1$ position and velocity of the disk's GC are $z = z_a - r \left(\phi-\phi_a \right)$ and $\dot z = -r \dot \phi$, respectively, due to the sign convention adopted for $\phi$ in Subsection~\ref{ssec_disk_uncontrolled}.
 The rotation matrix that maps the body to spatial frame at time $t$ is a function of $\phi(t)$ and is given by

-Suppose it is desired to roll the disk from some initial configuration at a prescribed or free initial time $a$ to some final configuration at a prescribed or free final time $b$, without moving the control masses too rapidly along their control rails.
-In addition, in between the initial and final times, it may be desired that the disk's GC tracks a prescribed spatial $\mathbf{e}_1$ path $z_\mathrm{d}$ or traces out a minimum energy path.
-Finally, if the initial or final time is free, it may be desired to minimize the duration $b-a$ of the maneuver.
-How must the control masses be moved in order to accomplish these tasks?
-This problem can be solved by posing it as an optimal control problem.